The Benefits of Acupuncture for Running: Performance, Prevention, and Recovery

-The physical exertion and strain runners experience makes them more suceptible to injury.
+The physical exertion and strain runners experience make them more susceptible to injury.
 Acupuncture can work as a preventative treatment to strengthen and relax muscles or aid in injury recovery.

-In terms of injury recovery, the point at which most people seek physical treatment, acupuncture is able to promote increased blood flow to an area and stimulate healing.
+In terms of injury recovery, the point at which most people seek physical treatment, acupuncture can promote increased blood flow to an area and stimulate healing.
 Tight muscles can be released, which will allow the body to work on healing itself instead of getting constantly restrained by poor patterns of movement caused by pain or restriction.

 More than recovery from injury, acupuncture’s greatest potential may come in injury prevention.
 Running and training are hard, whether it is fast acceleration sprints or long distance, and it takes a toll on the body.
 This is especially true of problem areas such as the back, hips and legs, which are most affected by running.
 Acupuncture needles can get directly to deep muscle bands to maximize the treatment effect.
 For example, when a deep muscle of the hip is treated directly, it will be more susceptible to stretching and can relax more.
 There is subsequently less stress on the joint, and the muscle has more potential to fire and contract without fear of spraining muscles or tearing ligaments.